Learn how to delegate a subdomain to our servers so you can use a custom from address.

 This allows us to transparently and safely make changes when we need to add or update features, or our network infrastructure.

-The reason we don't add custom DNS records is that Engagement Cloud is a service platform.
+The reason we don't add custom DNS records is that Dotdigital is a service platform.
 We rely on the platform being consistent and not having special cases and exceptions.
 This allows us to provide a high quality and consistent service to all customers, and means our technical staff can work on it as a single platform.

 - confirm that the subdomain is pointing to us

 - provide the alias you want to use for the custom 'from' address (before the @)

 - provide the username of the account that the CFA needs adding to